Dana Drábová: Life and career

 In 2013 Drábová (aka "The Nuclear Lady") was awarded an honorary degree from the Technical University of Liberec for her work in popularising science.
-She was appeared on television programmes and she is advocate for technical science to high schools and university students.
+She has appeared on television programmes and she was an advocate for technical science to high schools and university students.
 Drábová has given lectures at the Liberec university.

-The entrepreneir Michal Horáček stood to be President of the Czech republic.
+The businessman Michal Horáček stood to be President of the Czech Republic.
 He announced his advisers in February 2017, including former Slovak presidential candidate Magdaléna Vášáryová, Dana Drábová, and surgeon Pavel Pafko.

-In 2018 she was on the board of the think-tank Institute of Modern Politics iSTAR.
+In 2018 she was on the board of the think tank Institute of Modern Politics iSTAR.

-In 2023 she announced that the six Czech nuclear power plants would be looking for an alternative supplier for its nuclear fuel.
+In 2023 she announced that the six Czech nuclear reactor units would be looking for an alternative supplier for its nuclear fuel.

 She was President of the 8th and 9th joint meetings of the parties to the Convention on Nuclear Safety in March 2023.

+Drábová died after a serious illness on 6 October 2025, at the age of 64.